HaiyuWu/LogicalConsistency/README.md

 </figure>

 ## TL;DR
 This repository provides a facial hair dataset, FH37K, which describes the facial hair in Area, Length, Connectedness dimensions.
-In addition, a method that can force the model to make predictions logically.
+In addition, a method that can force the model to make predictions logical.
 See details below.

 ## Table of contents